yeehaa123/elab/CHAT/collections.md

 ## How does this research build on relevant state-of-the-art research

 The NWO CATCH and CATCHplus projects have developed tools and collections that will be brought to and used by a broader audience of humanities scholars, creative industries and interested non-professionals.
 The private partners of the many CATCHplus can use this project to find new users for their products.

+Assemblage and Diversity (National Science Foundation) which explores how museums can work with digital technologies to construct distributed 'mutable mobiles'.
+We do this by sharing digital objects among relevant stakeholder communities and allowing these objects to travel (mobility) and develop emergent, often incommensurable, meanings (mutability).

 The Augmenting Masterpieces project of Johanna Barnbeck and Jan Hein Hoogstad investigates interactive ways to experience the physical